Tom Monaghan: Catholic philanthropy and activism

 Monaghan is a Roman Catholic with a particular interest in pro-life causes.
+He announced his retirement in 1998 after 38 years with Domino's Pizza, Inc. Monaghan sold 93 percent of the company to Bain Capital for around $1 billion, ceased being involved in day-to-day operations of the company, and subsequently dedicated his time and considerable fortune to Catholic causes.
+A supporter of Catholic teachings "to combat the nation's 'moral crisis'", Monaghan has spent hundreds of millions of dollars promoting them.

 He established or helped establish a number of Catholic organizations and educational establishments.
 The orchestral Ave Maria Mass, by composer Stephen Edwards, was commissioned by Monaghan "to express in music the spiritual commitment behind the founding of Ave Maria College and Ave Maria School of Law".
-This mass, recorded and released on CD in 2002, was dedicated by the composer to the victims of September 11.
+This mass, recorded and released on CD in 2002, was dedicated by the composer to the victims of the September 11, 2001 attacks.
 Monaghan publicly promotes daily attendance at Mass, daily recitation of the rosary and frequent sacramental confession.
 He has also committed to spending what remains of his $1 billion fortune on philanthropic endeavors.

-Although Monaghan has claimed that he was never a member of the Word of God community, in 1989, a coalition of 7 groups (including, among others, the National Organization for Women, the Latin American Solidarity Committee, and the Ann Arbor Commission to Defend Abortion Rights) protested the Monaghan/Word of God connection.
+Though Monaghan has denied ever being a member of the Word of God community, in 1989 a coalition of seven groups (including the National Organization for Women, the Latin American Solidarity Committee, and the Ann Arbor Commission to Defend Abortion Rights) protested an alleged connection between Monaghan and Word of God.